 - salt & pepper to taste

 - Cut eggs in half.
-Remove yolks and chop whites.
+Remove yolks and finely chop the whites.

-- Mash yolks with mayonnaise, mustard, relish and salt & pepper to taste.
+- Mash yolks with mayonnaise, mustard, relish, dill, and salt & pepper to taste.

 - Add remaining ingredients and stir well.